seddik7591/GoogleMapAPI_test/README.md

-#Google Map API
-This is a test of Google Map API
+This is a test of Google Map API using my API key.